runeharlyk/MMM-Rejseplanen/README.md

 ### The MIT License (MIT)

-Copyright © 2016 Joseph Bethge
+Copyright © 2022 Rune Harlyk

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation